-In 2014, Cinemax presents the new series The Knick, starring Academy Award® and Emmy® nominee Clive Owen and directed by Academy Award® winner and Emmy® nominee Steven Soderbergh.
+The Knick will return to Cinemax ten-episode second season this fall.
+Starring Academy Award® and Emmy® nominee Clive Owen and directed by Academy Award® winner and Emmy® nominee Steven Soderbergh.
 The ten-part series, set in 1900, centers on the Knickerbocker Hospital in New York and the groundbreaking surgeons, nurses and staff who push the bounds of medicine in a time of astonishingly high mortality rates and zero antibiotics.